ispeters/async_scope/asyncscope.md

 ```

 `spawn_future` attempts to associate the given sender with the given scope token's scope.
 On success, the given sender
-is eagerly started and `spawn_future` returns a future-sender that provides access to the result of the given sender.
+is eagerly started and `spawn_future` returns a sender that provides access to the result of the given sender.
 On
-failure, either `spawn_future` returns a future-sender that unconditionally completes with `set_stopped()` or it throws.
+failure, either `spawn_future` returns a sender that unconditionally completes with `set_stopped()` or it throws.

 Similar to `spawn()`, starting the given sender involves a dynamic allocation of some state. `spawn_future()` chooses
 an _Allocator_ for this allocation in the same way `spawn()` does: use the result of `get_allocator(env)` if that is a